minut9/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-This purpose of this project was for my team and I to determine the number of retiring employess per their title; as well as identify employees who are eligible to participate in a mentorship program.
+This purpose of this project was to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 This project supports the manager at Pewlett Hackard to prepare for current employees facing retirement.

+## Deliverables
+1st, to find the number of employees retiring by title 2nd, find which employees are eligible for the mentorship program 3rd, Analysis

 # Results